About Us

 The Contemplative Practices in Education (CPE) initiative at FIU aspires to support contemplative practice in all facets of university life.
 Members of the CPE Workgroup and various FIU faculty collaborate to cultivate an academic community that enhances teaching and learning, fosters individual and institutional well-being, and contributes to the research surrounding contemplative practices.

 Contemplative practices can help us live with greater awareness, improved focus, enhanced purpose, and closer connection to our core values.
-When we engage in contemplative practices regularly, we are more likely to experience a sense of wellbeing, belonging, and interconnectedness to our local and global communities.
-This interconnectedness can be a conduit against division and toward solidarity in bringing about a more just world.
+When we engage in contemplative practices regularly, we are more likely to experience a sense of wellbeing and interconnectedness to our local and global communities.

 Contemplative practices are rich and varied, with roots in diverse traditions from around the globe.
 We may practice in stillness, such as through mindfulness meditation or deep listening.
 Others may engage in movement practices, such as tai chi, yoga, qigong, dance, or walking meditation.
 Expressive acts—such as making music, dancing, or journaling—can also be forms of contemplation.
 This artist’s rendition of a tree of contemplative practices offers additional examples.